mono/api-doc-tools/Documentation/how-to-debug/how-to-debug-mdoc.md

 ```dotnetcli
 fx-bootstrap -fx "{local path}\binaries\dotnet"
 ```
-9. The entry class of mdoc is [mdoc.cs](https://github.com/mono/api-doc-tools/blob/main/mdoc/Mono.Documentation/mdoc.cs) and the update command is [MDocUpdater.cs](https://github.com/mono/api-doc-tools/blob/main/mdoc/Mono.Documentation/MDocUpdater.cs).
+9. The entry class of mdoc is [mdoc.cs](https://github.com/mono/api-doc-tools/blob/main/mdoc/Mono.Documentation/mdoc.cs) and the update command is in [MDocUpdater.cs](https://github.com/mono/api-doc-tools/blob/main/mdoc/Mono.Documentation/MDocUpdater.cs).
-10. After analysis the bug, you may set a breakpoint at:
+10. After analyzing the bug, you may want to set a breakpoint at:
     ![breakpoint](./images/breakpoint.png)
-11. Select `update` lanuch profile and start to debug.
+11. Select `update` launch profile and start to debug.

 ## Tips
-1. If you want to debug against a specific .dll, you can modify the line of [MDocUpdater.cs](https://github.com/mono/api-doc-tools/blob/f0bee064c5e018b82a39ec36a4c59d474fb154f9/mdoc/Mono.Documentation/MDocUpdater.cs#L367)
+1. If you want to debug against a specific .dll, you can modify the this line of [MDocUpdater.cs](https://github.com/mono/api-doc-tools/blob/f0bee064c5e018b82a39ec36a4c59d474fb154f9/mdoc/Mono.Documentation/MDocUpdater.cs#L367)

     From
     ```